libp2p/specs/webrtc/README.md

   optional bytes message = 2;

   // errorCode is the reason for resetting the stream.
-This field is only meaningful when flag is set to RESET_STREAM optional uint32 errorCode = 3;
+This field is only meaningful when flag is set to RESET_STREAM or STOP_SENDING optional uint32 errorCode = 3;
 }
 ```